opentdf/spec/schema/AttributeObject.md

 When encrypting, the client determines which Attribute Instances an entity must have in order to decrypt the payload and appends those Attribute Instance URIs to the data's [Data Policy Object](PolicyObject.md).

-When a decrypt is requested, the KAS checks the [Data Policy Object](PolicyObject.md) against the [Claims Object](ClaimsObject.md) from the requesting client to ensure that the Attribute Instances that each entity "has" matches the Attribute Instances that the data "has", using the Attribute Definitions currently associated with each individual data Attribute to determine comparison rule (AnyOf/AllOf/Hierarchy).
+When a decrypt is requested, the KAS checks the [Data Policy Object](PolicyObject.md) against the [Claims Object](ClaimsObject.md) from the requesting client to ensure that the entity Attribute Instances match the data Attribute Instances, using the Attribute Definitions currently associated with each individual data Attribute Instance to determine comparison rules (AnyOf/AllOf/Hierarchy).

 If this check succeeds, the KAS permits a decrypt operation and returns a valid key which the client can decrypt and use to expose the data contents.